2015 FIA World Endurance Championship: LMP1

-The LMP1-H and LMP1-L categories introduced in 2014 are merged once more into a single LMP1 category, allowing the privateer teams to again face the manufacturer teams.
-Nissan joins the LMP1 category as a manufacturer after supplying engines in LMP2 since the series' inception in 2012.
-The Nissan GT-R LM Nismo utilizes a unique layout amongst the LMP1 field, with a front-engine design and a front-wheel drive powertrain.
-Nissan's drivers include FIA GT1 World Champion Michael Krumm, European Le Mans Series LMP2 champion Olivier Pla who moves from G-Drive Racing, and former Formula One driver Max Chilton.
-LMP2 veterans Harry Tincknell, Jann Mardenborough, and Alex Buncombe complete the team's full season line-up, while Lucas Ordóñez, Mark Shulzhitskiy, and defending Super GT champion Tsugio Matsuda will drive the team's third entry for Le Mans.
+The LMP1-H and LMP1-L categories introduced in 2014 were merged once more into a single LMP1 category, allowing the privateer teams to again face the manufacturer teams.
+Nissan joined the LMP1 category as a manufacturer after supplying engines in LMP2 since the series' inception in 2012.
+The Nissan GT-R LM Nismo utilized a unique layout amongst the LMP1 field, with a front-engine design and a front-wheel drive powertrain.
+Nissan's drivers included FIA GT1 World Champion Michael Krumm, European Le Mans Series LMP2 champion Olivier Pla who moved from G-Drive Racing, and former Formula One driver Max Chilton.
+LMP2 veterans Harry Tincknell, Jann Mardenborough, and Alex Buncombe completed the team's full season line-up, while Lucas Ordóñez, Mark Shulzhitskiy, and defending Super GT champion Tsugio Matsuda drove the team's third entry for Le Mans.

-Debutants in 2014, Porsche retain their line-up but add a third 919 Hybrid for Le Mans: current Force India Formula One driver Nico Hülkenberg will join Nick Tandy and Earl Bamber who were promoted from Porsche's LMGTE program.
+Debutants in 2014, Porsche retained their line-up but added a third 919 Hybrid for Le Mans: current Force India Formula One driver Nico Hülkenberg joined Nick Tandy and Earl Bamber who were promoted from Porsche's LMGTE program.

-With the retirement of 2013 World Endurance Drivers' champion Tom Kristensen, Audi have promoted Oliver Jarvis to partner with Lucas di Grassi and Loïc Duval in an R18 e-tron quattro.
-The second Audi retains the same line-up which won the 2012 World Endurance Drivers' championship: Marcel Fässler, Benoît Tréluyer, and André Lotterer.
-René Rast moves from Audi's GT program to take Jarvis' vacated seat in the third Audi for Le Mans.
+With the retirement of 2013 World Endurance Drivers' champion Tom Kristensen, Audi promoted Oliver Jarvis to partner with Lucas di Grassi and Loïc Duval in an R18 e-tron quattro.
+The second Audi retained the same line-up which won the 2012 World Endurance Drivers' championship: Marcel Fässler, Benoît Tréluyer, and André Lotterer.
+René Rast moved from Audi's GT program to take Jarvis' vacated seat in the third Audi for Le Mans.

-Defending World Endurance Drivers' champions Anthony Davidson and Sébastien Buemi gain a new co-driver at Toyota for 2015, as Kazuki Nakajima switches from the sister car to replace the departed Nicolas Lapierre.
-Nakajima's spot in the second TS040 Hybrid is filled by Mike Conway, promoted from reserve duty in 2014, to partner Stéphane Sarrazin and Alexander Wurz.
+Defending World Endurance Drivers' champions Anthony Davidson and Sébastien Buemi gained a new co-driver at Toyota for 2015, as Kazuki Nakajima switched from the sister car to replace the departed Nicolas Lapierre.
+Nakajima's spot in the second TS040 Hybrid was filled by Mike Conway, promoted from reserve duty in 2014, to partner Stéphane Sarrazin and Alexander Wurz.

-The two LMP1-L entries from 2014 remain into the new season but with alterations to their campaigns.
-Kodewa, previously entered under sponsorship with Lotus Cars, is renamed Team ByKolles for 2015.
-ByKolles retains the CLM P1/01 with AER power that they campaigned in the second half of 2014.
-Pierre Kaffer is retained alongside Simon Trummer who appeared with Kodewa for one race in 2014.
-Vitantonio Liuzzi returns to the team after having previously campaigned the Lotus in LMP2 in 2013.
-Rebellion Racing come into 2015 as the defending LMP1 Private Teams champions, but have chosen to forgo the Toyota engines for the same AER powerplant used by Team ByKolles.
+The two LMP1-L entries from 2014 remained into the new season but with alterations to their campaigns.
+Kodewa, previously entered under sponsorship with Lotus Cars, was renamed Team ByKolles for 2015.
+ByKolles retained the CLM P1/01 with AER power that they campaigned in the second half of 2014.
+Pierre Kaffer was retained alongside Simon Trummer who appeared with Kodewa for one race in 2014.
+Vitantonio Liuzzi returned to the team after having previously campaigned the Lotus in LMP2 in 2013.
+Rebellion Racing came into 2015 as the defending LMP1 Private Teams champions, but chose to forgo the Toyota engines for the same AER powerplant used by Team ByKolles.
 This decision forced Rebellion to withdraw from the first races of the season in order to adapt their R-Ones for the new motors.
-The No. 12 Rebellion's drivers remain unchanged, while the No. 13 adds series rookie Daniel Abt and former KCMG LMP2 driver Alexandre Imperatori alongside team veteran Dominik Kraihamer.
+The No. 12 Rebellion's drivers remained unchanged, while the No. 13 added series rookie Daniel Abt and former KCMG LMP2 driver Alexandre Imperatori alongside team veteran Dominik Kraihamer.